Diogenes: Cosmopolitanism

 Let the whole world be bed large enough for me, let me call the universe my home.

 His philosophical outlook was likely shaped by his early years in Sinope and his subsequent exile.
 Encounters with non-Greek peoples along the Black Sea probably contributed to his development of cultural relativism.
 Favorinus argued that cosmopolitanism served as both a response to and a consolation for the loss of one's homeland, and Diogenes's experience as a foreigner may have challenged the notion that political power naturally belongs to those born by accident in a particular city.

 However, the continuity between ancient and modern cosmopolitanism must not be exaggerated.
 While Diogenes promoted the idea of being a "citizen of the world", he and his followers did not advocate for a universal brotherhood.
 Instead, his focus was on revealing that the city-state is an artificial construct rather than a natural state of affairs.

+Asceticism

+Diogenes practiced asceticism and minimalism.
+Diogenes lived in a jar (pithos), and survived by begging.
+He went barefoot and folded his tunic to double as bedding.
+When Aristippus asked Diogenes what benefit he derived from philosophy, Diogenes replied: "The ability to be rich without having a single obol".
+Following Socrates, Antisthenes, and Xenophon, Diogenes made a distinction between actual poverty (being economically poor) and the feeling of poverty (suffering from chronic dissatisfaction due to unmet social expectations).
+In his view, even Greek tyrants could be considered "poor" if they constantly felt unable to meet the financial obligations of their social class.